zw219/homework_3-1/README.md

    "req_historical_data" as indicated in Lines 106 to 110 of app.py.
 Don't
    forget -- you'll need to include these new vars in the signatures of the callback and the callback function!
-4) Add this HW to your server at location "your url.com/homework_3.1"